mirzawaqasahmed/f5-big-iq-lab/docs/class1/module5/lab2.rst

            }
        }

-.. note:: It is recommended `validate an AS3 declaration`_ against the schema using Microsoft Visual Studio Code.
+3. Using Postman, use the **BIG-IQ Token (david)** collections to authenticate you on the BIG-IQ and save the token.

-.. _validate an AS3 declaration: https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/validate.html
+   If your token expires, obtain a new token by resending the ``BIG-IQ Token (david)``.

-3. Make sure the Declaration is valid!
+   ..
+WARNING:: The token timeout is set to 5 min.
+If you get the 401 authorization error, request a new token.

-4. Using Postman, use the **BIG-IQ AS3 Declaration** Postman call in order to create the service on the BIG-IP through BIG-IQ.
+4. Use the **BIG-IQ AS3 Declaration** Postman call in order to create the service on the BIG-IP through BIG-IQ.
 Copy/Past the declaration into Postman:

    POST https://10.1.1.4/mgmt/shared/appsvcs/declare?async=true